The $RO(C_4)$ integral homology of a point: Introduction

 Therefore, while the code can't completely replace the proof-based work, at the very minimum it's a powerful verification tool.
 For example, it was able to spot a few edge cases where mistakes were present in an early draft of this paper.
 The other advantage is scalability: determining $\underline \pi_{\bigstar}^{C_{p^n}}(H\underline{\Z})$ by hand for $n\ge 3$ is significantly more laborious than the $n=2$ case as there are more representations to contend with.
 But using the computer program, we can quickly and easily compute $\underline \pi_{\bigstar}^{C_{p^n}}(H\underline{\Z})$ in a large range and get a good grasp for what the answer should be.
+Indeed, the computational data our computer generated for groups $G=C_8,C_{16}$ and $C_{32}$ led us to formulate a conjecture for $\pi_{\bigstar}^{C_{2^n}}(H\underline{\Z})$ and all $n\ge 2$, that we describe in section \ref{Conjecture}.
+The spectral sequence computations in \cite{BC4S2} were also aided by computational results derived from our program.

 As for the organization of this paper, section \ref{Computer} offers a brief introduction of how our program works.
 The rest of the paper is completely independent of that.

 Section \ref{MackeyFunctors} includes the 16 Mackey functors that appear in $\underline{H}_k^{C_4}(S^{\pm n\sigma\pm m\lambda})$ and their notation used throughout this paper.
 Remarkably we can get a non-cyclic answer for $H_k^{C_4}(S^{n\sigma-m\lambda})$ but only for even $n\ge 4$.